vhawk19/Py_Primer/Contributing.md

 pull a request after making your own fork and adding your changes.

-If you want to do something a little bigger such as adding a new file or feature;
+Say you want to do something a little bigger such as adding a new file or feature;
 in that case open an issue and discuss how to go about it there before making any changes.